sardorDev88/test/README.md

 # test
-This is new shell command
+This is a new shell command
+this is second shell command